 Separating content from presentation

 Originally, HTML was all a web designer needed.
 It was used to structure content and describe how it should look.
 These days, things are very different.
-As detailed above, HTML and XHTML are used to describe the nature of content and the hierarchy of that content (which comes first, which second etc.).
-They are not used to describe how that content should be presented (how it will look in the browser window).
+As detailed above, HTML is used only to describe the nature of content and the order and hierarchy of that content (which comes first, which second, which is the most important etc.).
+HTML is not used to describe how that content should be presented (how it will look in the browser window).
 That is exclusively the job of CSS.
 This separation of tasks, HTML describing the content and CSS describing the presentation is at the root of modern web design and allows designers amazing freedom of expression.
-To better understand the power of this approach, try using the buttons on the right to ‘redesign this site’.
-In each case you're looking at the same content but it is being styled differently; a technique known as stylesheet switching.

 Websites are of no use if they cannot be used.
 More importantly, websites are of no use if they cannot be used quickly, easily and intuitively – that’s what people expect of a website.
 As a web designer, you must also understand how to design interfaces and to do that you must understand how people interact with websites.
 You need to know when to adopt conventions and when to be innovative.
 Our approach is often referred to as ‘user-centred design’ and this means that websites should be designed for the best user experience and should be tested from the user’s point of view.

 All websites should be accessible.
 In other words, websites should be designed for all members of their target audience, irrespective of how they interact with that website.
-For example, a website should allow its content to be easily available to those who are blind or with poor vision as well as to sighted users.
+For example, a website should allow its content to be easily available to those who are blind or have poor vision as well as to sighted users.
+It also means websites should be easily usable across a wide range of device types (laptops, smartphones etc.).
 There are many simple methods a designer can adopt in order to make their websites more accessible.

 Findability is the art of designing websites that can be found.
 This includes SEO (Search Engine Optimisation), designing websites in such a way that they can easily be indexed by search engine spiders, optimising content and site structure, and creating user-friendly URLs.
 It therefore also describes methods for allowing people to find specific bits of information in a website.

 The browser wars are over but that doesn’t mean web designers can relax (well, not much anyway).
 There are now more browsers in common usage than ever before and although just about all of them render standards-compliant code reasonably well, there are still differences in the way some browsers display a webpage.
-Admittedly, most of these differences are small in modern browsers but there are enough older browsers still in use (particularly IE6) to make life difficult.
-As far as is practical, webpages should look similar in the following browsers: Internet Explorer 6, 7, 8 and 9, Firefox, Safari, Chrome and Opera.
-That's 8 browsers!
+Admittedly, most of these differences are small in modern browsers but there are enough older browsers still in use to make life difficult.

-It is important that web designers understand the power of the visual aspects of design and ensure that their designs are well balanced, giving relevant weight to less tangible principles like accessibility and not to rely on websites that just look good.
+It is important that web designers understand the power of the visual aspects of design but they should always ensure that their designs are well balanced, giving relevant weight to less tangible principles like accessibility and code semantics, and not to rely on websites that just look good.